mbretter/acme2/README.md

 ## authorization

-Basically there are two possibilities to validate your orders, the first is put the key authorization into a wellknown path and the other one ist to provision a DNS TXT record with the authentication key.
+Basically there are two possibilities to validate your orders, the first one is to put the key authorization into a wellknown path and the other one is to provision a DNS TXT record with the authentication key.

 Once you have done one of these steps, you have to tell the CA to verify the order, the verification is done by either querying the DNS record or by fetching the key authorization from the well known path.